zdravkov/kendo-docs/api/web/treeview.md

 #### Returns

-`jQueryObject` All nodes that have the text.
+`jQuery` All nodes that have the text.

 ### insertAfter